vinaynk/opensyllabus/root/languages/python/python-generic-g0.md

-# Python - Generic (T0)
+# Python - Generic (G0)

-This document lists all the topics in the tier-0(T0) grade of the generic Python course.
-T0 grade handles all the topics related to setting up the environment and installing the necessary components.
+This page lists all the topics in the grade-0 (G0) of the generic Python course.

+G0 grade handles the following types of topics.

+- Installing the necessary components
+- Setting up the configuration and environment

 ## Interpreter